Influenza (flu) vaccine

 Additional information and resources

-If you or your child has any unusual reaction(s) to the vaccine, or if you have any questions or concerns, please speak to your healthcare provider.
+If you or your child has any unusual reactions to the vaccine, or you have any questions or concerns, please contact your primary care provider, pharmacist or public health office.